List of 20th-century films considered the worst: Monster a Go-Go! (1965)

 Monster a Go-Go! began as Terror at Halfday by Bill Rebane.
 The production ran out of money and the film was abandoned.
 Herschell Gordon Lewis, who reportedly needed a second feature to compose a double bill, purchased and completed it for a minimal amount of money.
 Several of the film's actors were unable to return, so Lewis simply replaced their parts with new characters who mysteriously appear and fill the roles of the missing characters.
 One of the actors Lewis managed to rehire had gained weight, gone bald, and grown a goatee, so Lewis recast him as the brother of the original character.
-The picture consists mostly of lengthy dialogue sequences concerning the apparent mutation of an astronaut into a monster portrayed by the 231-cm-tall (7 ft 6¾ in) Henry Hite.
+The picture consists mostly of lengthy dialogue sequences concerning the apparent mutation of an astronaut into a monster portrayed by the 7 ft 6+3/4 in Henry Hite.
 Poor audio quality makes much of the dialogue unintelligible, and when the film is overexposed, several characters' faces appear as bright white, glowing circles.
 During the climax of the movie, as soldiers prepare to confront the mutated astronaut, he abruptly vanishes and the narrator informs the audience, "there was no monster", and that the astronaut has, in fact, been in the Atlantic Ocean the entire time.

 NJ.com notes that many cinemaphiles consider it to be the worst film of all time, including the film's original director Rebane.
-Matt Brunson of Film Frenzy agrees with its designation as one of the worst films ever made, stating it belongs in the "exalted pantheon of immortal atrocities like Plan 9 from Outer Space, Robot Monster and Manos: The Hands of Fate."
+Matt Brunson of Film Frenzy agrees with its designation as one of the worst films ever made, stating it belongs in the "exalted pantheon of immortal atrocities like Plan 9 from Outer Space, Robot Monster and Manos: The Hands of Fate".
 Meanwhile, MovieWeb writer B. Alan Orange believes it to be the second-worst movie ever made, after Superbabies: Baby Geniuses 2.
 It was also featured on Mystery Science Theater 3000, where writer Paul Chaplin called the dialogue "garbled beyond recognition" and declared it to be the worst movie they ever featured on the program.
 Total Film later included it on its list of the worst films ever made.